openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

 "Hi folks, this post is just request for all obs-packagers.
-Please, don™t forget write some documentation about your projects (which you maintain or develop).
+Please, donâ€™t forget write some documentation about your projects (which you maintain or develop).
 I mean, documentation for developers.
-This make more easy to understand logic of program, connection between some modules inside or interfaces between widget/applet and system/hardware part.
+This make more easy to understand logic of program, connection between some modules inside or interfaces between widget/applet and â€œsystem/hardware partâ€.
 For sure, comments in source code (or in changelog) help, but some times they give not so much clarity.